iho77/site/publications.md

 1. [Validity and practical utility of accelerometry for the measurement of in-hand physical activity in horses][accel_horse]
 2. [Development of Equine Gait Recognition Algorithm][equine_gate]
 3. [A Comparison of Feature Extraction Methods for the Classification of Dynamic Activities From Accelerometer Data][feature]
+4. [Creating a behavioural classification module for acceleration data: using a captive surrogate for difficult to observe species][surr]
+5. [A User-Adaptive Algorithm for Activity Recognition Based on K-Means Clustering, Local Outlier Factor, and Multivariate Gaussian Distribution][MGD] it looks like the problem they solve can be solved by thresholding magnitude value....But method is interesting if we want make clusterization "on board"...

 ## Ballistocardiography